ZakirG/combat-game-threejs/_docs/brainlift.md

 # Brainlift

+Inside the _docs folder, you can see many new markdown documents that I've created in the process of planning new features and attempting to fix bugs.
+Some of them came in handy, some did not.
+Some of them were for bugs that I attempted to fix and was not able to just yet.
+I created most of these since the last submission in the last few days.

 Below is a journey through my planning stages of this game.
 Prompts I asked LLMs are included, their responses are not included.